learn-co-curriculum/files-and-filetypes-readme/README.md

 be used to read and process the file.
 Some operating systems, like MacOS, even _hide_ the extension on the theory that that most "no longer care about it."
 This is probably a reasonable conclusion, but as technologists we're going to frequently dig below the "end-user" layer.
-Since the LearnIDE environment we're going to be working on is based on Linux, we _will_ see the extensions on files.
+In LearnIDE we _will_ see extensions.

 Here's a table to help train your instincts in seeing text- files versus
 binary-files: